 March 07, 2020

-Today, on International Women's Day, as part of Giovanna Fletcher's Letters on Motherhood, I wanted to share the five lessons I am teaching my children about the power of the girl.
+Today, on International Women's Day, I wanted to share the five lessons I am teaching my children about the power of the girl.
 This is, in part, my letter to them and I hope that what I've said here is felt by them in what I do in the everyday of our life together.